francescabassi/webpack-tutorial/README.md

 # WEBPACK TUTORIAL - STEP 8 - Building for production

-In this step we see how to prepare the build release with code minification, bundle splitting, and caching..
+In this step we see how to prepare the build release with code minification, bundle splitting, and caching.

 ## Setup